 Students with disruptive behaviour have become more motivated and confident and they feel they have improved their social skills.

-Innovation and Success Factors

-Identified strong points Teacher involvement

-Challenges

-Identified problems/obstacles Lack of resources and time

-Opinion

-Innovation Students are more aware of their mistakes and are given the opportunity to solve it, recovering points if their attitude changes positively.
+Innovation and Success Factors Identified strong points Teacher involvement Challenges ldentified problems/obstacles Lack of resources and time Opinion Innovation Students are more aware of their mistakes and are given the opportunity to solve it, recovering points if their attitude changes positively.
 Problems are tackled at an early stage with the help of other peers, seeking a peaceful solution and understanding of the problem instead of only being sanctioned by adults when the problem is more serious.
 These disruptive students have gone from isolated work in class to be valued by teachers, making them see the importance of their learning.
 Effectiveness The effectiveness and the achievement of the objectives is high.
 The whole educational community is happy about the results.
 Replicability This practice can be transferred to different geographical areas.
+Potential for learning or transfer for schools wanting to be more inclusive